LifePump is a deep-well, progressive cavity hand pump designed to provide continuous water for rural communities.

 LifePump requires only preventive maintenance.

 LifePump is designed to last years in operation before needing maintenance.
-Its parts are designed to wear off slowly over time to give locally trained operators and partner organizations to perform maintenance.
+Its parts are designed to wear off slowly over time.

 LifePump can survive for at least 5 years.
 Its pilot program started in 2013 and improvements were incorporated in 2015, therefore its lifetime is currently being monitored in the field.